 A number of caveats should also be considered before undergoing teeth whitening:

 - No amount of bleaching will yield unnaturally white teeth.

-- Sometimes it takes approximately two weeks after bleaching to see the results of teeth whitening.
-This is an important to know if you are about to have ceramic restorations and want to be sure the color is the same as your newly bleached teeth.
+- It may take approximately two weeks after bleaching to see the results.
+If you are about to have ceramic restorations, keep this in mind to ensure the color matches your newly bleached teeth.

-- Tooth-colored restorations will likely need replacement after teeth whitening to avoid the technicolor effect.
+- To avoid the technicolor effect, tooth-colored restorations will likely need replacement after teeth whitening.

 - Recessed gums often reveal their yellowish root surfaces at the gum line.
 That yellow color has proven difficult to bleach.

-- Pregnant or nursing women are advised to avoid teeth whitening.
-The potential impact of swallowed bleach on the fetus or baby is not yet known
+- Pregnant or nursing women should avoid teeth whitening procedures.
+The potential impact of swallowed bleach on the fetus or baby is unknown.

 For more information about maintaining a bright white smile – see Teeth Whitening Tips or consider Invisalign.
-Our dentist in San Antonio, Dr. John Moore DDS, can provide teeth whitening in San Antonio TX, for more information, contact us.
+Our San Antonio dentist, Dr. John Moore DDS, can provide industry leading teeth whitening solutions.
+For more information, contact us.